18520339/facebook-data-extraction/README.md

 All information provided in this repo and related articles are for educational purposes only.
 So use at your own risk, I will not guarantee & not be responsible for any situations including:
 - Whether your Facebook account may get Checkpoint due to rapid actions.
 - Problems that may occur or for any abuse of the information or the code provided.
-- Problems about your privacy while using IP hiding techniques or malicious scripts.
+- Problems about your privacy while using IP hiding techniques or any malicious scripts.

 <div id="1"></div>